 This guitar is a favorite in my house.
 I would recommend the Classic Vibe for a beginner teen or older child ( age 11 +) who is very serious about learning to play.
-It is more expensive (around $400) than other beginner electric models that I recommend, but this is great value for the money and it is still considered a budget guitar.
-You would be hard pressed to find anything wrong with the Classic Vibe, so if you want a serious instrument for your kid that will last for years this is it.
+It is more expensive (around $400) than other beginner electric models that I recommend, but this is an excellent value for the money, and it is still considered a budget guitar.
+You would be hard pressed to find anything wrong with the Classic Vibe, so if you want a serious instrument for your kid that will last for years, this is it.

 Read More: How to Find the Best Electric Guitar for Your Child

 The Classic Vibe has vintage telecaster styling with a traditional single cutaway.
 The body is pine, and the neck is maple.
 The colors for the Vibe are a bit limited, with only Butterscotch Blonde and Vintage Blonde for ’50s model or Sunburst if you get the Squier Classic Vibe Telecaster Custom model.